gbif/hp-grscicoll/about.md

 The [GRSciColl lookup service](https://www.gbif.org/developer/registry#lookup) attempts to find which GRSciColl entries match the codes and identifiers given as input.
 During the occurrence interpretation, the system will use the publisher country to help choose a match in GRSciColl in cases where there are more than one candidate.

+For example, if an occurrence references the institution code `RBINS` and the institution identifier `https://ror.org/02y22ws83`, they will be linked to the [Royal Belgian Institute of Natural Sciences](http://grscicoll.org/institution/royal-belgian-institute-natural-sciences).
+You can learn more on how to link GBIF occurrences to GRSciColl [here](/how-to#how-to-link-specimen-related-occurrences-published-on-gbif-to-grscicoll-entries).

+Occurrences linked to GRSciColl are used to generate some of the dashboards and metrics on the GRSciColl website.

 ### GRSciColl content coming from other sources

+The GRSciColl institution and collection entries can have an external primary source of information.
+In other words, the information available in GRSciColl can come from another registry or website.
+Every time the primary source is edited, the corresponding GRSciColl entry is also updated.
+The goal is to avoid maintaining the same information in multiple registries.

+Currently, the two possible sources of information for GRSciColl entries are [Index Herbariorum](https://sweetgum.nybg.org/science/ih/) and the [GBIF](https://www.gbif.org) dataset and publisher metadata.
+When an entry is connected to one of these sources, the data should be edited at the source.
+In practise, the editing interface doesn't allow updating the fields where the information comes from an external source.

 #### Index Herbariorum

+Every week, GRSciColl synchronizes with the [Index Herbariorum](https://sweetgum.nybg.org/science/ih/) API.
+This means that it will use the information accessible via that API to update exsting entries whose sources are Index Herbariorum as well as create new entries.

+By default, one Index Herbariorum entry correspond to an institution entry as well as a collection entry in GRSciColl.
+This is because Herbaria are often botany collections within other institutions.
+You can read more about the rationale in [this GitHub issue](https://github.com/gbif/registry/issues/167).

+Sometimes,

 #### GBIF dataset metadata and GBIF publisher pages